maddigits/maddigits.github.com/_posts/2012-08-06-guice-and-junit.md

 ---
 layout: post
-title: "Guice and JUnit"
-description: "it could be a love story &hearts;"
+title: "Guice and JUnit - it could be a love story &hearts;"
-category: code
-tags: [guice, java, junit]
 ---
-{% include JB/setup %}

 First of all: **Do you use Guice as Depency Injection Container in your Apps?
 If no, why not?**